 In Service for Over 100 Years

-When the HOD Museum began operations on the Calera & Shelby Railroad in the fall of 1994, the No. 1062 returned to duty in regular passenger service, although as an open-window coach.
+When the Heart of Dixie Railroad Museum began operations on the Calera & Shelby Railroad in the fall of 1994, the No. 1062 returned to duty in regular passenger service, although as an open-window coach.
 The Waukesha Ice Engine was considered to be impractical to operate under current conditions.
 In recent years the windows and upholstery were replaced.
 The No. 1062 has now been hauling passengers for over 100 years.
-One wonders how many passenger miles the car has accumulated over its long life: 57 of those years for the Frisco and over 43 more with the Heart of Dixie.
+One wonders how many passenger miles the car has accumulated over its long life: 57 of those years for the Frisco and over 43 more with the Heart of Dixie Railroad Museum.
 It is hoped that the car will be maintained and continue to operate and tell its story well into the 21st Century.
 With proper care, perhaps the car will someday celebrate its second centennial!